magj2006/implement_future/README.md

 # implement_future
-one demon of implementing future
+one demonstate of implementing future